How to be a more ethical Amazon shopper during the pandemic - KEYT | KCOY

 Only buy the essentials

-The most important thing customers can do right now is not give in to the temptation to panic buy a bunch of unnecessary items from Amazon just because it’s easy to do.
+The most important thing customers can do right now is not give in to the temptation to panic buy a bunch of unnecessary items just because it’s easy to do.

 “People should not order things they don’t truly need,” said Dania Rajendra, director of ATHENA, a coalition of 52 organizations that closely scrutinize Amazon’s business practices.
 “It’s true that people are risking their health and their family’s health to make sure consumers have what they need, so shoppers should remember this and only buy something if it’s important.”

-An Amazon spokesperson told CNN Business that people should prioritize items such as household staples, sanitizers, baby formula and medical supplies.
+An Amazon spokesperson told CNN Business it is prioritizing items such as household staples, sanitizers, baby formula and medical supplies.

 According to Smalls, a processing assistant at his facility, Amazon shoppers are far from following these guidelines.
 “We sent out so many non-essential items; things like video games, [sex toys] and Amazon Echos,” he said.
 “It was really frustrating.
 Boxes don’t magically just show up on doorsteps.
 People don’t realize what happens behind the scenes to get them to you.”